 The heart of a nation

 For a country to provide the necessary security for its citizens, it relies on its critical infrastructure – specific sectors that provide the physical and cyber systems and assets vital to meeting our essential needs.
 Think government, healthcare, financial institutions, energy, transport, telecommunications etc. In other words, critical infrastructure is the heart that keeps a nation alive.
 So, of course, there are persons out there that wish for the heart to stop beating.
 Therefore embracing zero trust in critical infrastructure is crucial.

 Hit them where it hurts

 Critical infrastructure is just that, critical.
 So, while it is invaluable to a nation, it is also perceived as valuable to a malicious cybercriminal.
 Because of its importance, critical infrastructure is an attractive target for bad actors seeking sabotage.
 As critical infrastructure becomes more reliant on technology, it becomes more susceptible to cyberattacks which can threaten the operability of such entities.
 What would happen if we did not have healthcare services?
 How would the economy function without financial institutions?
 Well, nobody wants to find out, and these industries put strenuous efforts into ensuring that they have various protective measures in place to minimize their vulnerability to an attack.
-However, nothing can be completely secure, and, naturally, attackers seek to exploit the blind spots that such measures do not cover.
+However, nothing can be completely secure.
+And, naturally, attackers seek to exploit the blind spots that such measures do not cover.
 I’m sorry to say, they have found a way, one of which is hardware attacks.

 As critical infrastructure can be a difficult target to attack, a perpetrator would likely be a state-sponsored actor who possesses the necessary capabilities.
 Additionally, targeting an adversary’s critical infrastructure is a big win.
 Even if there is no substantial damage, successfully infiltrating a nation’s critical infrastructure can cause significant distress among the population and undermine their confidence in the government’s ability to preserve national security.
 Again, because of this, it is likely that a culprit would have some ties to a government.